-1. Congenital Factor XIII Deficiency.
+1. Congenital Factor XIII A-Subunit Deficiency.
 Approve for 1 year if the agent is prescribed by or in consultation with a hematologist.

 Dosing.
-Approve up to 160 IU/kg by intravenous infusion no more frequently than once every 28 days.
+Approve up to 140 IU/kg intravenously no more frequently than once every 28 days.

 CONDITIONS NOT RECOMMENDED FOR APPROVAL